 We'll start by explaining what damage these bugs can do to your plants, along with how to identify them.
 Then, we'll discuss some prevention tips so you don't end up with an infestation in the first place.

-But for those who are dealing with an outbreak of stink bugs in the garden - we'll teach you how to get rid of them fast.
+But for those who are dealing with a stink bug infestation in the garden - we'll teach you how to get rid of them fast.
 Let's start by addressing the first question - what is a stink bug?

 As they get older, they’ll migrate to orchards and fields.
 They'll go as far as eating foods like apples, pecans, beans, peppers, tomatoes, berries, peaches, and more.